-I. Airport Information
+I. AIRPORT INFORMATION

-Salina Airport is located within the City of Salina and Saline County.
-Its three-letter identifier is SLN and is a Part 139 Certificated airport.
-The Part 139 Certificate is administered by the FAA Airports Division and gives SAA permission to accept commercial passenger traffic.
-SAA is required to adhere to the Part 139 rules and regulations to maintain its certificate.
+Salina Regional Airport is located within the City of Salina and Saline County.
+Its three-letter identifier is SLN and is a FAR Part 139 Certificated airport.
+The Part 139 Certificate is administered by the FAA Airport's Division and gives the SAA permission to accept commercial passenger traffic.
+The SAA is required to adhere to Part 139 rules and regulations to maintain its certificate.

 SLN has four runways.
 The primary runway 17/35 is 12,300 feet long and 150 feet wide with precision markings and an instrument approach.
 The crosswind runway is 12/30 and is 6,510 feet long and 100 feet wide.
 Runway 4/22 is 3,648 feet long and 75 feet wide.
 Runway 18/36 is 4,300 feet long and 75 feet wide.
-The runways are accessed by a system of taxiways under the direction of Air Traffic Control.
+The runways are accessed by a system of taxiways under the direction of Air Traffic Control (ATC).
 SLN is in Class D controlled airspace during the ATC hours of operation from 0700 to 2300.
 In the absence of ATC, Class E airspace is in effect.

 Part 139 mandates that the SAA have Aircraft Rescue and Fire Fighting (ARFF) capabilities.
-SLN is only required to provide Index B ARFF coverage due to the length of air carrier aircraft operating at SLN.
-Index coverage is from A to E with A being the smallest.
+SLN is only required to provide Index A ARFF coverage due to the length of air carrier aircraft operating at SLN.
+Index coverage is from A to E, with A being the smallest.
 SLN can provide a higher index coverage with prior notification.
+Part 139 also requires SLN to adopt and maintain Rules and Regulations for controlled access to the SLN airport operations area (AOA).